beginning of content

 What causes nausea?

-Nausea can be caused by many different things.
+Nausea is caused by many different things.

 Infection is a common cause of nausea, including:

-Some other causes of nausea include:
+Other causes of nausea include:

 It's also common to feel sick when you: